NEjim2001/Bookfolio/README.md

 ## Key Features

-- **Book Tracker:** Utilizes the Google Books API to seamlessly track and manage your book collection.
+- **Book Tracker:** Utilizes the Google Books API to track and manage your book collection seamlessly.
 - **Note-Taking:** Incorporates Firebase NoSQL for efficient and secure storage of user-generated book notes.

 ## Project Overview